1shChheda/genetic_disorder_project/README.md

     This will run all tests in the `tests/` directory.
 A successful test run confirms that the parser correctly reads the VCF data and stores it in the desired format.

 ## Project Status
 This project is in the initial stages of development.
-Currently, only VCF parsing and storing functionality is implemented.
-Future stages will include data filtering, variant annotation, and web interface development.
+The project currently supports:
+- VCF file parsing
+- Dual annotation pathways (VEP and dbNSFP)
+- Web interface for file processing
+- Results visualization and download

+Future developments will include:
+- Advanced filtering options
+- Batch processing
+- Additional annotation sources
+- Enhanced visualization
+- Machine learning integration